-All Tenements in the Lake Johnson project were granted during the quarter.
-Bryah has entered into an option agreement with Mining Green Metals Limited (MGM) for MGM to acquire a 51% interest in the Lake Johnson project.
-The option agreement will provide the following benefits to Bryah and its shareholders:
+Bryah amended an option agreement with Mining Green Metals Limited (MGM) for MGM to acquire a 70% interest in the Lake Johnson project, up from 51%.
+The option agreement will provide the following benefits to Bryah and its shareholders:10

-- 5,000,000 fully paid ordinary shares of MGM; - Selling a 51% interest in the project in an unincorporated joint venture; and
+- 5,000,000 fully paid ordinary shares of MGM; - Selling a 70% interest in the project in an unincorporated joint venture; and - A potential further 5,000,000 fully paid ordinary shares of MGM for the remaining 30% interest.